 The htpasswd file contains users and their passwords, and a password prompt will pop when you access the console.

-You can use Apache's htpasswd script to edit it, or the Python script they provide at: http://trac.edgewall.org/browser/trunk/contrib/htpasswd.py
+You can use Apache's https://trac.edgewall.org/browser/trunk/contrib/httpasswd.py

 Of course that's just one way to protect your web console, you could use many other techniques.